newrelic/newrelic-ruby-agent/README.md

 ### Recording Deploys

-The Ruby agent supports recording deployments in New Relic via a command line tool or Capistrano recipes.
+The Ruby agent supports* recording deployments in New Relic via a command line tool or Capistrano recipes.
 For more information on these features, see [our deployment documentation](http://docs.newrelic.com/docs/ruby/recording-deployments-with-the-ruby-agent) for more information.

-*There is a known issue that prevents newly generated New Relic API keys from recoding deploys.
-See the latest on [this issue](https://github.com/newrelic/newrelic-ruby-agent/issues/715).
+*There is a [known issue](https://github.com/newrelic/newrelic-ruby-agent/issues/715) that prevents newly generated New Relic API keys from recording deploys.

 ## Support